 [From chapter 2, Hunting Captain Ahab:] The socially responsible alchemists were joined by the Frankfurt School German-Jewish refugees in the early 1940s.
 Like other Progressive productions in social psychology, the massive and numerous studies of the “authoritarian personality” by Adorno, Horkheimer et al, have transmuted objective conflicts of interest and rational responses to economic crises into symptoms of personal irresponsibility.
-The refugee philosophers, Marxist-Freudians to a man, explained that the character structure of the middle-class with its falsely feeling mass culture and yen for agitators produced mass death in the twentieth century.[i]
+The refugee philosophers, Marxist-Freudians to a man [plus Hannah Arendt], explained that the character structure of the middle-class with its falsely feeling “mass culture”/mob society and yen for agitators produced mass death in the twentieth century.[i]

 The overall project of their critical theory was to discredit excessively liberal values while subtly accrediting the discourse and world-view of organic conservativism–re-baptised by T.W.
 Adorno as genuine liberalism, like Wordworth’s “genuine liberty”(The Prelude, XIV, 132 [ii]), antidote to the protofascist “authoritarian personality.”[iii]

 When the bodily eye, every stage of life